LinuxFest/python_workshop/README.md

 ```
 git clone https://github.com/LinuxFest/python_workshop.git
 ```
+3. We recommend using PyCharm as the IDE for Python.
+You can find the installation steps in [InstallPyCharm.md](https://github.com/LinuxFest/python_workshop/blob/master/InstallPyCharm.md)

+4. You can also install MySQL using [InstallMySql.md](https://github.com/LinuxFest/python_workshop/blob/master/InstallMySql.md)

-3. Walk through codes and feel free to ask us your questions by the links provided in our profiles.
+5. Walk through codes and feel free to ask us your questions by the links provided in our profiles.

 ## Useful Links
 You can see useful links in [Useful Links](https://github.com/LinuxFest/python_workshop/blob/master/UsefulLinks.md)